lambdaclass/lambda_ethereum_consensus/docs/fork_choice.md

 - Proposer rewards, given to a proposer when their block is included in the chain.
 This also adds an incentive for them to try to predict the most-likely branch to be the canonical one.
 - Attester rewards, which are smaller.
 These are given if the blocks they attest to are included.

 These incentives, however, are not enough.
-To maximize their likelyhood of getting rewards, they may misbehave:
+To maximize their likelihood of getting rewards, they may misbehave:

 - Proposers may propose a block for every current fork.
 - Attesters may attest to every current head in their local chains.